MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       More details available at [HERE](https://mp.weixin.qq.com/s/LgAaf5A4h1E-qld0HDE1Iw)
 ---

 I am currently an undergraduate student at China Agricultural University, majoring in Computer Science.
-In terms of the fields that I hava passion for, I am now diving into Computer Vision, Computer Organization and Architecture, Multi-modalities, etc. With the desire of boosting AI, I will continue enhancing my academical skills and developing abilities.
-Additionally, I record personal learning steps through [CSDN](https://blog.csdn.net/m0_65787507) and [Leetcode](https://leetcode.cn/u/frosty-6ateskej/), where I am also known as MorleyOlsen.
+In terms of the fields that I hava passion for, I am now diving into Computer Vision, Computer Organization and Architecture, Multi-modalities, etc. With the desire of boosting AI, I will continue enhancing my academical skills and development capability.
+Additionally, I have recorded personal learning steps through [CSDN](https://blog.csdn.net/m0_65787507) and [Leetcode](https://leetcode.cn/u/frosty-6ateskej/).